janpio/writing/prisma/Composite Type Indices.md

 the nested type definitions.

-A composite type is a nested type, not defined in the database schema and in case of MongoDB, is just a nested JSON definition on collection
+A composite type is a nested type, not defined in the database schema and in case of MongoDB, is just a nested JSON definition (here we imagine a collection bar):
-bar:

 ``` javascript
 {